NithSelv/ECE496_Design_Project/README.md

 ## Current Progress

-As of March, 27th, 2022, the current tasks have been implemented in the HTTP server:
+As of April, 8th, 2022, the current tasks have been implemented in the HTTP/HTTPS server:

 - Server can receive HTTP Requests from Prometheus
 - Server can send HTTP Responses to Prometheus